Collapsi is strongly solved: Search space

 To find a solution, all possible arrangements of the 16 cards must be considered, naively a space of $16! = 2.1 \times 10^{13}$ arrangements.
 However, various symmetries allow us to reduce this search space by eliminating deals that are strategically equivalent to others, resulting in a more tractable number of deals that need to be considered.

-First observe that suit plays no part in the game: all 3s are equivalent, and so on.
-Note also that a player's start position has no effect, since a move of 1, 2, 3 or 4 allows them to reach any uncovered space on their first ply; this means the two jokers can be considered equivalent.
+First observe that suit plays no part in the game: all 3s are equivalent, all 2s are equivalent, and so on.
+The jacks differ only in the colour of the pawns that are placed on them.

 The toroidal nature of the board means that the bottom row can be moved to the top, or the right column moved to the left edge, without materially affecting play.
 Each of these operations can be repeated, so that any row can be chosen as the top one and any column as the left one.
-We exploit this by only considering boards with a joker in the top-left corner, without loss of generality.
+We exploit this by only considering boards in which the red pawn starts on a jack in the top-left corner, without loss of generality.

-We can also constrain the position of the second joker without loss of generality, to take advantage of reflections in the board.
-There are 15 possible positions for the second joker, but two such positions are strategically equivalent if they have the same $(x, y)$ distance between the first joker and the second, possibly including an $x$--$y$ swap (diagonal reflection).
-The possible distances are shown in Figure~\ref{fig:joker-distances}, with one representative of each distance highlighted: these 5 positions are the positions considered for the second joker when searching.
+We can also constrain the position of the blue-pawn jack without loss of generality, to take advantage of reflections in the board.
+There are 15 possible positions for the blue-pawn jack, but two such positions are strategically equivalent if they have the same $(x, y)$ distance between the two jacks, possibly including an $x$--$y$ swap (diagonal reflection).
+The possible distances are shown in Figure~\ref{fig:jack-distances}, with one representative of each distance highlighted: these 5 positions are the positions considered for the blue-pawn jack when searching.

 Though these 5 positions cover all possible deals, they are not equally likely.
-As Figure~\ref{fig:joker-distances} shows, of the 15 positions for the second joker: $(0,1)$, $(1,1)$ and $(1,2)$ represent four each; $(0,2)$ represents two; and $(2,2)$ represents only one.
+As Figure~\ref{fig:jack-distances} shows, of the 15 positions for the second jack: $(0,1)$, $(1,1)$ and $(1,2)$ represent four each; $(0,2)$ represents two; and $(2,2)$ represents only one.
 Analysis of statistics for all possible deals should therefore weight these positions accordingly.